svdubovik/infra/README.md

 # infra

-This repo cantains basic charts to mange infrastrucure services
+This repo cantains basic charts to mange infrastrucure services.